100 Notable alumni of

 -

-Joshua David Shapiro is an American lawyer and politician who has served as the 48th governor of Pennsylvania since 2023.
-A member of the Democratic Party, he was the attorney general of Pennsylvania from 2017 to 2023 and was on the Montgomery County Board of Commissioners from 2012 to 2017.
+Joshua David Shapiro is an American politician and lawyer serving since 2023 as the 48th governor of Pennsylvania.
+A member of the Democratic Party, he was the attorney general of Pennsylvania from 2017 to 2023 and served on the Montgomery County Board of Commissioners from 2012 to 2017.

 -